-Another thing to do is highlight transactions.
 When you work with transactions, you would want to do certain things to a group of transactions, so for this, you have to first highlight them.
 If you click on one transaction left-click, then you would highlight this transaction, and you click another one - you highlight this one.

-If you want to highlight a few of them, let's say the range, click the first one, hold the 'Shift' key on your keyboard, and click the last one to select transaction range, so those are highlighted range.
+If you want to highlight a few of them, let's say the range, click the first one, hold the 'Shift' key on your keyboard, and click the last one to select transaction range, so those are highlighted ranges.

-So, this is useful if, let's say, you have a statement, that goes over year-end and the year-end is not detected.
+Let's say, you have a statement, that goes over year-end and the year-end is not detected.
 Then you would have December 2015, December 2015, then January 2015, which should be 2016.
 So, what would you do - is just select those January dates, and then right-click and then say 'Year +'.

 Another button, that works a similar way is a 'Change +/-' for all.
 It applies to all transactions loaded inside the application and some CSV files may have a reverse amount sign like especially Credit Card files - they could have expenses as positive numbers and payments to the account as negative numbers.

 Expenses must be always negative and payments to the account must be always positive.
 So, to quickly adjust that, click the button once per file.

 The next thing you can do is to click 'Add Transaction' to add just an additional transaction, as part of your conversion.
 Sometimes you need to do this quickly add a couple of transactions and this button allows you to do that.